-Title of Each Class of Securities to be Registered Proposed Maximum Aggregate Offering Price(1) Amount of Registration Fee(2) Common Stock, par value \$0.0001 per share \$69,000,000 \$8,887
+Proposed Proposed Maximum Maximum Amount of Title of Each Class of Amount to be Offering Price Aggregate Registration Securities to be Registered Registered(1) Per Share Offering Price(1) Fee(3) Common Stock, par value \$0.0001 per share 5,750,000 \$18.00 \$103,500,000 \$13,331

-- (1)Estimated solely for the purpose of calculating the registration fee pursuant to Rule 457(o) under the Securities Act.
-Includes the offering price of shares that the underwriters have the option to purchase to cover over-allotments, if any - (2)Calculated pursuant to Rule 457(o) under the Securities Act based on an estimate of the proposed maximum aggregate offering price.
+- (1) Estimated solely for the purpose of calculating the registration fee pursuant to Rule 457(a) under the Securities Act.
+Includes the offering price of shares that the underwriters have the option to purchase to cover over-allotments, if any. - (2) (3) Calculated pursuant to Rule 457(a) under the Securities Act based on an estimate of the proposed maximum aggregate offering price. \$9,480 of this registration fee was previously paid by the Registrant.

-The Registrant hereby amends this Registration Statement on such date or dates as may be necessary to delay its effective date until the Registrant shall file a further amendment which specifically states that this Registration Statement shall thereafter become effective in accordance with Section 8(a) of the Securities Act of 1933 or until the Registration Statement shall become effective on such date as the Commission, acting pursuant to said Section 8(a), may determine
+The Registrant hereby amends this Registration Statement on such date or dates as may be necessary to delay its effective date until the Registrant shall file a further amendment which specifically states that this Registration Statement shall thereafter become effective in accordance with Section 8(a) of the Securities Act of 1933 or until the Registration Statement shall become effective on such date as the Commission, acting pursuant to said Section 8(a), may determine.